rishi2136/project-folder/README.md

-# ner repo
+# New repo

-Thi s is very go place to work.
+This is very go place to work.